Ten Ways to Keep Your Pets Safe Over The Holiday Season

-The holidays can be a very hectic time of year, so it's even more important to pay special attention to your pet.
+The holidays are a very hectic time of year with all sorts of new ways for your pet to find potential trouble.
 Here are a few tips to help keep your pets safe and happy throughout the holiday season.

 Keep Christmas plants out of your pet’s reach.
-Many plants including poinsettias, mistletoe berries, holly and amaryllis can cause your pet to become ill.
+Many, including poinsettias, mistletoe berries, holly and amaryllis can cause your pet to become ill.
 Visit the following link for information on Christmas plants toxic to your pets

-Be careful with electrical wires; unplug your lights when you’re not around to supervise your pet.
-Before plugging wires back in, check them to make sure your pet has not chewed them.
+Use caution with electrical cords; unplug your lights when you’re not around to supervise your pet.
+Before plugging cords back in, check to make sure your pet has not chewed them.

 Secure your tree to the wall or ceiling with hooks and sturdy fishing line to prevent your tree from being toppled by climbing cats and curious dogs.

 Cover the water at the base of the tree.
 Pine sap mixed with water can cause diarrhea, mouth sores, vomiting and loss of appetite.
-Additionally, pine needles can get lodged in an animal’s throat which can cause difficulty swallowing or choking.
+Additionally, pine needles can get lodged in an animal’s throat, causing difficulty swallowing or choking.

 Visitors can make pets feel anxious.
 Be sure your pets have a quiet place to escape the bustle of holiday guests.

 Be sure your pets have proper identification.
-The increased number of guests visiting your home provides more opportunities for your pet to slip outside unaccompanied.
+The increased number of guests visiting your home provides more opportunities for your pet to slip outside.
 The following link will provide you with information on pet identification methods

 Table Scraps & People Food

-There are a number of foods that we enjoy, but can be fatal to pets.
+There are a number of foods that we enjoy that can be fatal to pets.
 Stick to your pet’s normal food and treats, and be sure to ask your guests not to feed your pets.
 See the following link of foods to avoid feeding your pets

 Be aware of what you’re putting under your tree.
 Keep gifts out of your pet’s reach unless you know it’s pet safe.
 A box of chocolates ingested by your curious animal can be life threatening.